GoogleChrome/web.dev/src/site/content/en/fast/defer-non-critical-css/index.md

 critical styles immediately after page loads, while deferring non-critical CSS for later:

-* Extract the class definitions marked with green in the report obtained from the coverage tool, and put those classes inside a `<style>` block at the head of the page:
+* Extract the class definitions marked with Blue in the report obtained from the coverage tool, and put those classes inside a `<style>` block at the head of the page: